-“Supervention 2” features athletes like Olympic gold medallist Aksel Lund Svindal, snowboard legend Terje Håkonsen and X-Games competitor Anders Back, with shots taking place everywhere from Lofoten, Vesterålen, Romsdalen and The Northwest Region to Lillehammer, Gjøvik and Oslo.
+“Supervention 2” features athletes like Olympic gold medalist Aksel Lund Svindal, snowboard legend Terje Håkonsen and X-Games competitor Anders Back, with shots taking place everywhere from Lofoten, Vesterålen, Romsdalen and The Northwest Region to Lillehammer, Gjøvik, and Oslo.

 One of the highlights of the film is jibber Anders Backe’s attempt to perform a jump over the Globus sculpture placed on the North Cape plateau.
 It was a stunt that required extensive planning and permissions – too much velocity, and he could have gone over the edge of the plateau.

 A lot of the athletes in the film talk about holding themselves to ever increasing standards and inventing new challenges for themselves.
 They present their wild ideas to Christensen, who tries to help them realize their dreams as best he can through grassroots engineering.